 In the summer of 2008, I set out to look for the perfect host tree for the egg-shaped treehouse.
 By then I had determined that it should be somewhere in the backwoods of Whistler.
 For one thing, I had spent much time roaming those woods and I felt at home in them.
 The real determining factor was that the cheapest parcels of land were hovering around the million-dollar mark.
 I’d have to find a wealthy oil tycoon to cosign a mortgage and spend the next 450 years of my life paying it off.

-There were certain self-imposed rules to building on crown land.
-In my backwood explorations, I had come across a number of run down squats that had become a desecration to the pristine beauty of the forest.
+There were certain self-imposed rules for building on crown land.
+In my backwood explorations, I had come across a number of run-down squats that had become a desecration to the pristine beauty of the forest.
 I resolved to have a clean site, without personal belongings.
 After all, it was common land, and I wanted to respect that.

 Finding that perfect spot on crown land wasn’t so easy.
 I had an informal checklist of requirements, the most important ones being that it within a reasonable distance to a road, yet out of sight and out of earshot of human traffic.
 The other requirement was hard to qualify, but was of prime importance: the shape of the egg would need to suit the environment and be proportionate to the tree.
 I couldn’t explain exactly what that was but I figured I would know it when I saw it.

 Some secondary requirements were: a south-western aspect, some sort of view, and proximity to running water.
 Although running water would be imperative for someone living there full-time, I never really envisioned that, and perhaps didn’t want to facilitate that.
 I saw it more as a special camping spot that provisions could be packed in and out of, like a little secret cabin to be visited from time to time.